 How to Get Off Work on the Sabbath

 The first and easiest way is to see if you can trade shifts with someone else.
 Let’s say a friend of yours wants off on Sunday to go to church.
-You want Saturday off, so you offer to work their Sunday as long as they agree to work your Saturday.
+You want Friday sunset to Saturday sunset off, so you offer to work their Sunday shift as long as they agree to work your shift.
 Some people might want another day of the week off of work.
-You just have to find the right person with whom to make a trade.
+In this scenario, you just have to find the right person with whom to make a trade.

-Always remember that the Sabbath ends at sunset.
-This means you can work from Friday until sunset and then Saturday after sunset.
-You might just be able to re-arrange your schedule and get the Sabbath off that way.
+Always remember that the Sabbath begins and ends at sunset .
+This means you can work from Friday up until sunset and then again on Saturday after sunset.
+You might be able to re-arrange your schedule and get the Sabbath off that way.
 You can always try to find another position at your company that would allow you such freedom.
 Or, you can look for a different shift within your same position.

 When you talk to your employer, you want to show the employer how important it is that you work for their company and how you enjoy working for them.
-During the conversation, you can say something to the effect of “Company ABC has been really good to me.
+During the conversation, you can say something such as: “Company ABC has been really good to me.
 I have thoroughly enjoyed being a part of the team here, and I would love to continue to do so.
-I have recently come into a religious conviction where I need to get from Friday sunset to Saturday sunset off of work to observe the Sabbath.
-I am willing to work a little earlier or later on other days to make up any hours, even if it means working on Sunday afternoon.
-I further desire to stay a part of the team here at Company ABC.”
+I have recently come into a religious conviction where I need to be off from Friday sunset through Saturday sunset to observe the Sabbath.
+I am willing to work a little earlier or later on other days to make up any hours, even if it means working on Sunday.
+I desire to remain part of the team here at Company ABC.”

 This kind of conversation can be adjusted when you are applying for a new job.
 It would be great to show enthusiasm about the job and the type of work you will be doing.
 You may have to “sell it”.

 If, for some reason, you cannot get through to the employer in any of these ways, then it would be time to find a new job!